SRCF/docs/source/app-hosting/index.rst

 .. attention::
-  **Make sure you do these steps on the web server.** If you start your app on ``pip``, the public shell server, it won’t work.
+  **Make sure you do these steps on the web server.** If you start your app on ``pip``, the public shell server, it won't work.

-We may restart the application server as part of regular maintenance, and you’ll want your app to start again when we do.
-You’ll also want your app to automatically restart if it crashes.
+We may restart the application server as part of regular maintenance, and you'll want your app to start again when we do.
+You'll also want your app to automatically restart if it crashes.

 We highly recommend to use ``systemd`` to supervise your app.
 Our